nicholalexander/youreuler/README.md

 The response body should include some representation of the shortened URLalong with the original URL to which it will redirect.

-### Project Requirements

-The project should include an automated test suite.

-The project should include a README file with instructions for running the web service and its tests.
-You should also use the README to provide context on choices made during development.

-The project should be packaged as a compressed archive (e.g. a zip file).

-Questions
-1. do we not actually handle the redirection or a getting of the link?

 ## Topics for Discussion
 1. scaffolding